DiyaMittal02/DSA/README.md

 # DSA
-I will be posting all dsa concepts and question i will be solving..
+I will be posting all dsa concepts and question i will solve..